 For a sample of typical modules from each area please see our single honours BA English listing.

-You will undertake an in-depth study into a chosen subject within American and Canadian Studies and produce either a 6,500 word or a 10-12,000 word dissertation.
+You will undertake an in-depth study into a chosen subject within American and Canadian Studies and produce either a 5-7,000 word or a 10-12,000 word dissertation.
 There may also be scope to write a project comparing topics within the fields of British and North American literature and culture.

 Popular Music Cultures and Countercultures

 You’ll examine the role played by American popular music in countercultural movements, focusing on the ways in which subordinate groups have used popular music as a vehicle for self-definition.
 Considering key issues and moments in American popular music history, you’ll cover topics such as the folk revival and the 1930s, rock 'n' roll and desegregation in the 1950s, rock music and the 1960s, and postmodernism in the music of the MTV age.
 Around three hours per week will be spent in lectures and seminars studying this module.